opentk/opentk.net/learn/chapter1/3-element-buffer-objects.md

 GL.BufferData(BufferTarget.ElementArrayBuffer, indices.Length * sizeof(uint), indices, BufferUsageHint.StaticDraw);
 ```

 It's almost exactly the same as how you use the VBO!
+Most of OpenGL's buffer types will follow this pattern: Create with `GL.GenBuffer()`, bind with `GL.BindBuffer`, and then use `GL.BufferData` to add data to it.

 The EBO is now ready to go.
 Down in OnRenderFrame, replace the call to `DrawArrays` with the following: